marspengexdell/LLM-CREATE-TOOL/README.md

 # Run and deploy your AI Studio app

 This repository now contains a minimal FastAPI backend with a React/Vite front-end for orchestrating multimodal workflows.
-The backend provides dataset and workflow management APIs as well as a stubbed execution engine that proxies Gemini report generation securely on the server.
+The backend provides dataset and workflow management APIs as well as a stubbed execution engine that produces placeholder outputs server-side so the UI can visualise runs without external dependencies.

 ## Prerequisites